peteroupc/peteroupc.github.io/bernsupp.md

 [^52]: Keane,  M.  S.,  and  O'Brien,  G.  L., "A Bernoulli factory", _ACM Transactions on Modeling and Computer Simulation_ 4(2), 1994.

-[^53]: von Neumann, J., "Various techniques used in connection with random digits", 1951.

-[^54]: Peres, Y., "[**Iterating von Neumann's procedure for extracting random bits**](https://projecteuclid.org/euclid.aos/1176348543)", Annals of Statistics 1992,20,1, p.
-590-597.

-[^55]: Knuth, Donald E. and Andrew Chi-Chih Yao.
-"The complexity of nonuniform random number generation", in _Algorithms and Complexity: New Directions and Recent Results_, 1976.

-[^56]: Mossel, Elchanan, and Yuval Peres.
-New coins from old: computing with unknown bias.
-Combinatorica, 25(6), pp.707-724.

-[^57]: S. Pae, "[**Binarization Trees and Random Number Generation**](https://arxiv.org/abs/1602.06058v2)", arXiv:1602.06058v2 [cs.DS], 2018.

-[^58]: Gal, S.G., "Calculus of the modulus of continuity for nonconcave functions and applications", _Calcolo_ 27 (1990)
+[^53]: Gal, S.G., "Calculus of the modulus of continuity for nonconcave functions and applications", _Calcolo_ 27 (1990)

-[^59]: Gal, S.G., 1995.
+[^54]: Gal, S.G., 1995.
 Properties of the modulus of continuity for monotonous convex functions and applications. _International Journal of Mathematics and Mathematical Sciences_ 18(3), pp.443-446.

-[^60]: Anastassiou, G.A., Gal, S.G., _Approximation Theory: Moduli of Continuity and Global Smoothness Preservation_, Birkhäuser, 2012.
+[^55]: Anastassiou, G.A., Gal, S.G., _Approximation Theory: Moduli of Continuity and Global Smoothness Preservation_, Birkhäuser, 2012.

-[^61]: Strukov, L.I., Timan, A.F., "Mathematical expectation of continuous functions of random variables.
+[^56]: Strukov, L.I., Timan, A.F., "Mathematical expectation of continuous functions of random variables.
 Smoothness and variance", _Siberian Mathematical Journal_ 18 (1977).

-[^62]: Kantorovich, L.V., "Some remarks on the approximation of functions by means of polynomials with integer coefficients", 1931.
+[^57]: Kantorovich, L.V., "Some remarks on the approximation of functions by means of polynomials with integer coefficients", 1931.

-[^63]: Schoenberg, I.J., "Cardinal spline interpolation", 1973.

-[^64]: This formula applies to functions with Lipschitz-continuous derivative (a weaker assumption than having three continuous derivatives), but that derivative's Lipschitz constant is a lower bound on $M_{3}$, so that formula is useful here.
+[^58]: This formula applies to functions with Lipschitz-continuous derivative (a weaker assumption than having three continuous derivatives), but that derivative's Lipschitz constant is a lower bound on $M_{3}$, so that formula is useful here.

-[^65]: Le Gruyer, Erwan.
+[^59]: Le Gruyer, Erwan.
 "Minimal Lipschitz extensions to differentiable functions defined on a Hilbert space."
 Geometric and Functional Analysis 19, no. 4 (2009): 1101-1118.

-[^66]: Herbert-Voss, Ariel, Matthew J. Hirn, and Frederick McCollum.
+[^60]: Herbert-Voss, Ariel, Matthew J. Hirn, and Frederick McCollum.
 "Computing minimal interpolants in C1, 1 (Rd)."
 Rev. Mat.
 Iberoam 33, no. 1 (2017): 29-66.

+[^61]: von Neumann, J., "Various techniques used in connection with random digits", 1951.

+[^62]: Peres, Y., "[**Iterating von Neumann's procedure for extracting random bits**](https://projecteuclid.org/euclid.aos/1176348543)", Annals of Statistics 1992,20,1, p.
+590-597.

+[^63]: Knuth, Donald E. and Andrew Chi-Chih Yao.
+"The complexity of nonuniform random number generation", in _Algorithms and Complexity: New Directions and Recent Results_, 1976.

+[^64]: Mossel, Elchanan, and Yuval Peres.
+New coins from old: computing with unknown bias.
+Combinatorica, 25(6), pp.707-724.

+[^65]: S. Pae, "[**Binarization Trees and Random Number Generation**](https://arxiv.org/abs/1602.06058v2)", arXiv:1602.06058v2 [cs.DS], 2018.

-[^67]: Banderier, C. And Drmota, M., 2015.
+[^66]: Banderier, C. And Drmota, M., 2015.
 Formulae and asymptotics for coefficients of algebraic functions.
 Combinatorics, Probability and Computing, 24(1), pp.1-53.

-[^68]: Mossel, Elchanan, and Yuval Peres.
+[^67]: Mossel, Elchanan, and Yuval Peres.
 New coins from old: computing with unknown bias.
 Combinatorica, 25(6), pp.707-724, 2005.

-[^69]: Icard, Thomas F., "Calibrating generative models: The probabilistic Chomsky–Schützenberger hierarchy", _Journal of Mathematical Psychology_ 95 (2020): 102308.
+[^68]: Icard, Thomas F., "Calibrating generative models: The probabilistic Chomsky–Schützenberger hierarchy", _Journal of Mathematical Psychology_ 95 (2020): 102308.

-[^70]: Dughmi, Shaddin, Jason Hartline, Robert D. Kleinberg, and Rad Niazadeh.
+[^69]: Dughmi, Shaddin, Jason Hartline, Robert D. Kleinberg, and Rad Niazadeh.
 "Bernoulli Factories and Black-box Reductions in Mechanism Design."
 Journal of the ACM (JACM) 68, no. 2 (2021): 1-30.

-[^71]: Etessami, K. and Yannakakis, M., "Recursive Markov chains, stochastic grammars, and monotone systems of nonlinear equations", _Journal of the ACM_ 56(1), pp.1-66, 2009.
+[^70]: Etessami, K. and Yannakakis, M., "Recursive Markov chains, stochastic grammars, and monotone systems of nonlinear equations", _Journal of the ACM_ 56(1), pp.1-66, 2009.

-[^72]: Flajolet, P., Pelletier, M., Soria, M., "[**On Buffon machines and numbers**](https://arxiv.org/abs/0906.5560)", arXiv:0906.5560  [math.PR], 2010
+[^71]: Flajolet, P., Pelletier, M., Soria, M., "[**On Buffon machines and numbers**](https://arxiv.org/abs/0906.5560)", arXiv:0906.5560  [math.PR], 2010

-[^73]: Levy, H., _Stochastic dominance_, 1998.
+[^72]: Levy, H., _Stochastic dominance_, 1998.

-[^74]: Esparza, J., Kučera, A. and Mayr, R., 2004, July.
+[^73]: Esparza, J., Kučera, A. and Mayr, R., 2004, July.
 Model checking probabilistic pushdown automata.
 In _Proceedings of the 19th Annual IEEE Symposium on Logic in Computer Science_, 2004. (pp. 12-21).
 IEEE.

-[^75]: Elder, Murray, Geoffrey Lee, and Andrew Rechnitzer.
+[^74]: Elder, Murray, Geoffrey Lee, and Andrew Rechnitzer.
 "Permutations generated by a depth 2 stack and an infinite stack in series are algebraic." _Electronic Journal of Combinatorics_ 22(1), 2015.

-[^76]: Vatan, F., "Distribution functions of probabilistic automata", in _Proceedings of the thirty-third annual ACM symposium on Theory of computing (STOC '01)_, pp. 684-693, 2001.
+[^75]: Vatan, F., "Distribution functions of probabilistic automata", in _Proceedings of the thirty-third annual ACM symposium on Theory of computing (STOC '01)_, pp. 684-693, 2001.

-[^77]: Kindler, Guy and D. Romik, "On distributions computable by random walks on graphs," _SIAM Journal on Discrete Mathematics_ 17 (2004): 624-633.
+[^76]: Kindler, Guy and D. Romik, "On distributions computable by random walks on graphs," _SIAM Journal on Discrete Mathematics_ 17 (2004): 624-633.

-[^78]: Vatan (2001) claims that a finite-state generator has a continuous `CDF` (unless it produces a single value with probability 1), but this is not necessarily true if the generator has a state that outputs 0 forever.
+[^77]: Vatan (2001) claims that a finite-state generator has a continuous `CDF` (unless it produces a single value with probability 1), but this is not necessarily true if the generator has a state that outputs 0 forever.

-[^79]: Adamczewski, B., Cassaigne, J. and Le Gonidec, M., 2020.
+[^78]: Adamczewski, B., Cassaigne, J. and Le Gonidec, M., 2020.
 On the computational complexity of algebraic numbers: the Hartmanis–Stearns problem revisited.
 Transactions of the American Mathematical Society, 373(5), pp.3085-3115.

-[^80]: Cobham, A., "On the Hartmanis-Stearns problem for a class of tag machines", in _IEEE Conference Record of 1968 Ninth Annual Symposium on Switching and Automata Theory_ 1968.
+[^79]: Cobham, A., "On the Hartmanis-Stearns problem for a class of tag machines", in _IEEE Conference Record of 1968 Ninth Annual Symposium on Switching and Automata Theory_ 1968.

-[^81]: Adamczewski, B., Bugeaud, Y., "On the complexity of algebraic numbers I. Expansions in integer bases", _Annals of Mathematics_ 165 (2007).
+[^80]: Adamczewski, B., Bugeaud, Y., "On the complexity of algebraic numbers I. Expansions in integer bases", _Annals of Mathematics_ 165 (2007).

-[^82]: Richman, F. (2012).
+[^81]: Richman, F. (2012).
 Algebraic functions, calculus style.
 Communications in Algebra, 40(7), 2671-2683.

 <a id=Appendix></a>
 ## Appendix

-&nbsp;

 <a id=Proofs_on_Cutting_Off_a_Power_Series></a>
 ### Proofs on Cutting Off a Power Series